Best Healthier Beef Lasagna Recipe: Diabetic Friendly Cooking With Whole Wheat Pasta

 There are many different types of lasagna recipes available.
-Since it is already a very rich dish, I try to incorporate healthier options.
+Since beef lasagna is already a very rich dish, I try to incorporate healthier options among the ingredients used to make it.

 I still stick with ricotta cheese which is an italian variety of the cottage cheese, but I use the part skim variety.